Locarno Treaties: Effects and evaluations

 Overall the Locarno Treaties marked a dramatic improvement in the political climate of western Europe from 1925 to 1930.
 They promoted expectations for continued peaceful settlements, often called the "spirit of Locarno".
 As a result of the treaties, the delayed withdrawal of British troops from the Cologne region took place in January 1926, and Germany was accepted into the League of Nations with a permanent seat on the Council on 10 September 1926.
 In additional signs of the improved relations between Germany and the Allied powers, the Inter-Allied Commission overseeing Germany's disarmament was disbanded in 1927, the Young Plan for settling reparations issues was signed in 1929, and the last of the occupying troops left the Rhineland in 1930, five years earlier than set by the Treaty of Versailles.

 The Nobel Peace Prize was awarded to the lead negotiators of the treaty: Austen Chamberlain in 1925 and Aristide Briand and Gustav Stresemann jointly in 1926.

-Historian Sally Marks wrote in her 1976 book "The Illusion of Peace":Henceforth the spirit of Locarno would reign, substituting conciliation for enforcement as the basis for peace.
+Historian Sally Marks wrote in her 1976 book The Illusion of Peace:

+Henceforth the spirit of Locarno would reign, substituting conciliation for enforcement as the basis for peace.
 Yet for some peace remained a desperate hope rather than an actuality.
-A few men knew that the spirit of Locarno was a fragile foundation on which to build a lasting peace.Hans Mommsen, in "The Rise and Fall of Weimar Democracy", summed up the Locarno Treaties in the following words:The "Spirit of Locarno" as a symbol for a new era of international understanding and commitment to avoid European military conflict, however, concealed a tenacious struggle over the interests of national states in which Stresemann, unlike Aristide Briand, showed no inclination whatsoever to make generous concessions.
-The memorable words of the French premier that Locarno marked "the beginning of an era of trust" never became reality. … In Stresemann's verdict, Locarno represented no more than a first step on the road to the "gradual reacquisition of German sovereignty through a network of European treaties."
+A few men knew that the spirit of Locarno was a fragile foundation on which to build a lasting peace.

+Hans Mommsen, in The Rise and Fall of Weimar Democracy, summed up the Locarno Treaties in the following words:

+The "Spirit of Locarno" as a symbol for a new era of international understanding and commitment to avoid European military conflict, however, concealed a tenacious struggle over the interests of national states in which Stresemann, unlike Aristide Briand, showed no inclination whatsoever to make generous concessions.
+The memorable words of the French premier that Locarno marked "the beginning of an era of trust" never became reality. ...
+In Stresemann's verdict, Locarno represented no more than a first step on the road to the "gradual reacquisition of German sovereignty through a network of European treaties."

 End of the treaties

 The Nazi regime under Adolf Hitler repudiated the Locarno Treaties when it sent troops across the Rhine on 7 March 1936.
 Hitler justified the remilitarization of the Rhineland and the breaking of both the Treaty of Versailles and of Locarno by citing Germany's right to self-determination and the Franco-Soviet Treaty of Mutual Assistance of 2 May 1935, which he called a breach of the Locarno Treaties.
 There was no reaction from the signatories of the Locarno Treaties other than verbal condemnation.
-Italy had already promised not to act, and France did not have the support of Great Britain.
+Italy had already promised not to act, and France did not have the support of the UK.
 Although the Locarno Treaties remained technically in force, the German remilitarization of the Rhineland and the lack of response to it marked their practical end.